My Wife's Girlfriends: Tina Bregvadze (Maka Dzagania)

 Tina is a passionate feminist and an accomplished woman who puts a particular focus on her career.
 She always gives advice to her friends (in most of cases to Kato) in hard moments and often is portrayed as a judgmental friend among the three.
 She lives with her mother, Neliko.
 She had a lot of relationships, but all have failed.
 Tina became a secondary character when she went to Budapest to study.

 Natashka (Eka Demetradze)

 Natashka is an old friend of Kato, Nina and Tina who lived in Gonio.
 One day, she decided to move to Tbilisi with her sons.
 Natashka's ex-husband was violent towards her and has forbidden her a lot of things, but she divorced him.
 She was also in a relationship with Sandro, who cheated on her. but still contacts Nina.
 She has not appeared on the show since the 10th season.

 Anka Gabrichidze (Tina Makharadze)

 Anka is the new friend of Kato, Nina and Tina.
 She is Nina's and Keti's neighbour.
 She has one daughter with her ex-boyfriend, Mishka ("Birjeli", literally meaning "Street guy") called Taso, who is friends with Nina's daughter Taso.
 She is a cheater.
 She was in a relationship with Tsotne, a politician, a rapper and others.
 She comes from an aristocratic family.
+She made her last appearance in 11th season.